Downloadable Mask and Sculpture Patterns for

 About the mask and sculpture patterns…

-These downloadable patterns are designed for adults (thirteen or older).
-They will help you create sculptures or masks you can be proud of.
+These downloadable patterns are designed for adults (thirteen or older) to make.
+They’re made carefully by paper mache sculptor Jonni Good, to help you create sculptures or masks you can be proud of.
 This is not the paper mache you remember from grade school!

-Because they’re designed for adults, young kids probably won’t have enough patience to cut out the pattern pieces and tape them together.
+Because they’re designed for adults to make, young kids probably won’t have enough patience to cut out the pattern pieces and tape them together.
 Some of the patterns also require sharp knives for cutting cardboard.

 However, many children have helped their parents and grandparents create sculptures and masks using these patterns.
 The kids and adults have a lot of fun, and they’re excited when they see how well their sculptures turn out.
 Plus, creating art together is a wonderful bonding experience that will be remembered for years.